sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

       20.0.0.2+ | IDA_Toolkit-8.6.2.20002.twx

-1. Import the corresponding **IDA_Toolkit - 8.6.x.x.twx** from [IDA Resources page](../administration/administration-resources.html) into your process center.
+1. Import the corresponding **IDA_Toolkit-8.6.x.x.twx** from [IDA Resources page](../administration/administration-resources.html) into your process center.

 2. Open your process app by the web process designer from the process center.